 The Liberty Lake Teen Leadership Program is not for every entering 9th Grader.
 While some may not wish to take on the responsibilities or challenges, some also may not be able to fulfill the minimum week requirements.
 As an entering 9th grader, you can also attend as a 3rd year Senior Camper with a regular Senior Camp schedule.
 However, if your goal is to be a 10th Grade LIT, one day possibly work at Liberty Lake, and learn what it takes to be a leader- then the 9th Grade Teen Leadership Program is for you.

-If you have any questions please feel free to contact us in the Camp Office, 609-499-7820.
+If you have any questions please feel free to email or call us in the Camp Office at 609-499-7820.
 Please do not commit to becoming a CIT if there is anything that you are unsure of.

 Signature – CIT Expectation Agreement